hanamant1828-max/SpaManagement_AN/replit.md

 - WAL mode enabled for better concurrency
 - Foreign key constraints enabled
 - Automatic schema creation via SQLAlchemy

+### Automatic Database Migrations
+The application includes an automatic migration system that runs on every startup:
+- **Location**: `run_automatic_migrations()` function in `app.py`
+- **Purpose**: Ensures database schema is always up to date when cloning from GitHub
+- **How it works**:
+  1. Checks if tables exist
+  2. Compares current columns with required columns
+  3. Automatically adds any missing columns
+  4. Logs all changes to the console
+- **Benefits**: No manual database fixes needed after cloning the project

 ## API Endpoints
 - `/api/unaki/services` - Get active services